Hawks finally find way to eliminate Celtics

 A pair of sluggish starts, including a seven-point first quarter in Game 2 that was the lowest for a playoff team in the shot clock era, did the Celtics in on the road, but they snapped back into form once they returned home for Games 3 and 4.

-But in Game 5 in Atlanta, Boston again suffered from a lack of energy and couldn’t get its mojo back in Game 6.
+But in Game 5 in Atlanta, Boston again suffered from a lack of energy and could not get their mojo back in Game 6.

 “We learned a lot through this playoff series, but one of the things that I learned is we’ve got to get better,” Celtics head coach Brad Stevens said.